 Chris J. Diederich, Ph.D.

 Dr. Diederich’s clinical expertise includes treatment planning, quality assurance, and delivery of hyperthermia therapy (thermal therapy) in conjunction with radiation therapy and chemotherapy.
-He has over 30 years of experience as a Medical Physicist in the field of Hyperthermia Therapy, with applications of ultrasound and electromagnetic systems for delivering superficial, interstitial, and deep hyperthermia.
+He has over 25 years of experience as a Medical Physicist in the field of Hyperthermia Therapy, with applications of ultrasound and electromagnetic systems for delivering superficial, interstitial, and deep hyperthermia.
 He is Director of Clinical Hyperthermia Physics.
-This clinical service includes standard of care procedures, as well as scientific investigations of (1) catheter-based ultrasound hyperthermia in conjunction with HDR brachytherapy for the treatment of locally advanced prostate and cervix cancer, (2) deep hyperthermia for pelvic tumors, and (3) research toward development of novel ultrasound technology for image-guided thermal therapy.
+This clinical service includes standard of care procedures, as well as scientific investigations of (1) the use of ultrasound to preferentially target ThermoDox, a thermally sensitive nanoparticle, for treatment of recurrent breast cancer, (2) catheter-based ultrasound hyperthermia in conjunction with HDR brachytherapy for the treatment of locally advanced prostate and cervix cancer, and (3) deep hyperthermia for pelvic tumors.

 Awards & Honors

 DA Horne, PD Jones, M Adams, JC Lotz, CJ Diederich, LIPUS far-field exposimetry system for uniform stimulation of tissues in-vitro: development and validation with bovine intervertebral disc cells, Biomedical Physics & Engineering Express, 2020

 Liu D, Adams M, Burdette EC, Diederich CJ.
 Dual-sectored transurethral ultrasound for thermal treatment of stress urinary incontinence: in silico studies in 3D anatomical models.
 Med Biol Eng Comput.
 2020 Jun;58(6):1325-1340. doi: 10.1007/s11517-020-02152-6.
 Epub 2020 Apr 10.